 “When Wirecard collapsed and its UK division was forced to cease regulated activities for three days, millions of UK customers were unable to access their accounts.
 For many, the potential consequences were serious.
 Some relied on their app to cover direct debits and receive payments.
 The Financial Conduct Authority (FCA) responded with new measures to protect users of payment services.
 But with the digital payments market expanding rapidly, regulators are under pressure to review their approach to the sector.”

-Pitruzella’s understanding that the EU is favouring electronic payments at the cost of cash also appears at odds with theRetail Payments Strategy for the EU, which stresses the importance of preserving access to cash: “In the framework of the ELTEG, the Commission will […] closely follow the work on access to cash to be carried out under the auspices of the Euro Retail Payments Board.
+Pitruzella’s understanding that the EU is favouring electronic payments at the Although banknotes are delivered to the citizens free of charge and their use does not involve a specific fee, costs are generated during their manufacturing, storage and circulation process, which are covered by different social agents (central banks, commercial banks, retailers etc).
+More also appears at odds with theRetail Payments Strategy for the EU, which stresses the importance of preserving access to cash: “In the framework of the ELTEG, the Commission will […] closely follow the work on access to cash to be carried out under the auspices of the Euro Retail Payments Board.
 Taking this work into account, as well as the deliberations of the ELTEG, it may decide to take appropriate action to protect the acceptance and availability of euro cash at the end of 2021.”
 The ECB also maintains that “a digital euro would be introduced alongside cash; it would not replace it.”

 While he is clear in his opinion that the Bundesbank Act cannot be applied, Pitruzzella nevertheless firmly puts the ball back in the German court by saying “[the BVewG] has all the necessary legal and factual elements to carry out the analysis, to determine, on the basis of any guidance provided by the Court [ECJ], whether [the Hessischer Rundfunk] provision imposing limitations on payments in notes is compatible with EU law and with the status of legal tender of euro banknotes.”

 He also volunteers how he would approach the case.
-In his view, the radio and TV station’s rule on prohibiting the acceptance of cash is purely of parafiscal nature and therefore does not encroach on EU exclusive competence, further it does “not manifestly lead to the abolition of euro banknotes and explicitly provides for other lawful means for the settlement.”
+In his view, the radio and TV station’s rule on prohibiting the acceptance of cash is purely of parafiscal nature and therefore does not encroach on EU exclusive competence, further it does “not manifestly lead to the abolition of euro banknotes and explicitly provides for other lawful means for the The discharge of an obligation in accordance with the terms of the underlying contract.
+In e-transfers the settlement may take days, whereas cash settlements are instantaneous and irreversible.
+More.”
 Furthermore, it appears to Pitruzzella that the Rundfunk imposed restrictions also with the objectives of making “tax collection more efficient and combating crime” – and in this respect, Pitruzzella believes “that these objectives can all be described as public reasons, which can justify restrictions on the use of cash.”
 Pitruzzella did voice his concern in regard to social exclusion of those who don’t own a bank account.
 However, he noted that “it is not apparent from the case file that they have ever claimed that they were unable to pay the radio and television licence fee because they did not have access to basic financial services.”

 Pitruzzella’s approach can however be questioned, as to this day there is still no sound empirical evidence that cash limitations help fight crime and terrorism.
 Indeed, criminals are sophisticated enough to use cryptocurrencies to move money.
 It is also questionable if tax efficiency can be achieved by imposing restrictions on the use of cash alone.
 Additionally, while one government institution refusing cash payments does not constitute a “complete abolition” of cash, if other institutions follow this lead it could erode the cash infrastructure, making it both unsustainable and unreliable, as well as undermining stability and trust in the euro.

-The precise date of the court ruling has not been made public yet, but it can be expected before the end of the year.
+The precise The year in which a medal or coin was minted.
+On a banknote, the date is usually the year in which the issuance of that banknote - not its printing or entering into circulation - was formally authorised.
+More of the court ruling has not been made public yet, but it can be expected before the end of the year.